Cost Function and Learning Process in Machine Learning

 How do we check intelligence of a machine?

-In machine learning, we expect machines to mimic human behavior of learning by learning from historical data.
-In other words, machine learn the mapping function from input data to output data based on the historical data provided.
+In machine learning, we expect machines to mimic human intelligence by learning from historical data.
+In other words, machines learn the mapping function from input data to output data based on the past data provided.

-Suppose we have a historical dataset that consists of input and output pairs from a straight line function, f(X) = 2X.
-We want our machine to learn this function automatically by analyzing the data, where X represents the input and f(X) = Y represents the output.
+Suppose we have a historical dataset that consists of input and output pairs from a straight-line function, f(X) = 2X.
+We want our machine to learn this function automatically by analyzing the provided data, where X represents the input and f(X) = Y represents the output.

 (X,Y) = [(0,0), (1,2), (2,4), (3,6), (4, 8), ..., (50, 100)]